-This seems like the most popular first job in real estate.
+This is the most popular first job in real estate.
 A real estate agent aids in the sale of a property.
 The main purpose of this job is to represent the seller or buyer of a property.
-This position involves a fair amount of networking, interacting with others, and paperwork.
+This position involves a fair amount of networking, maintaining relationships, and paperwork.
 Real estate agents usually earn a commission, or percentage, of the amount their property was sold/purchased for.
 In most states, a real estate agent must work under a brokerage.
 Learn more about the difference between agents and brokers here.
 Check out our article about how real estate agents get paid to learn more.

-If you want to take one step further into the industry, consider completing GRI courses and becoming a REALTOR®.
+If you want to take one step further into the industry, consider joining the National Association of REALTORS® and becoming a REALTOR®.
 Taking the extra steps to become a REALTOR® indicates to buyers, sellers, and other real estate industry professionals that you have made the commitment to provide a high level of professional service to your clients by securing a strong educational foundation.

 The GRI designation is the mark of a real estate professional that has made the commitment to provide a high level of professional services by securing a strong educational foundation.
 If you are still in the mindset to learn more about the industry, consider obtaining this valuable certification!

-Some commercial brokers specialize in resort management or assist government agencies with redevelopment of industrial sites or reclamation of land.
+Some brokers specialize in resort management or assist government agencies with redevelopment of industrial sites or reclamation of land.
 But, in many states, you are required to work in the real estate industry for a few years before you can become a broker.
 Still, this is a great goal to work towards.
-Brokers typically make more money than agents on average so this may be a great opportunity if you are interested in increasing your salary.
+Additionally, brokers make more money than agents on average so this may be a great opportunity if you are interested in increasing your salary.

 Once an investment property is purchased or developed, it needs to be managed.
 The property manager handles the day-to-day operations of a property.
 This includes staffing, contracting for services, repairs, maintenance, and leasing.
-Often property management is a salaried position.
-This gives a little more stability to those who are hesitant to work for commission.
+Property management is usually a salaried position.
+This opportunity gives more financial stability to those who are hesitant to work for commission.

 An appraiser’s job involves developing an opinion of the market value or other value of real estate property.
 Almost all houses under contract or people looking to refinance need to undergo an appraisal.
 It is a great way to be active in the real estate field and get a consistent paycheck.
 Appraisers need to be experts in their market.
 If you feel like you are an expert in your area, appraisal may be a great career for you to consider.